HeetPatel07/Software-Engineering-/README.md

 	Estimate: 2 Days

 ### 11. Branching Strategy
-There is a main branch for submission of the project.
-And there is a dev branch checked out from the main, using this dev branch there where 5 checkouts for each team member in their name.
+	1)	There is a main branch for submission of the project.
+	2)	There is a dev branch checked out from the main, using this dev branch there where 5 checkouts for each team member in their name.
-Each members from there got a new sub-branch for implementing the user stories.
+	3) Each members from there got a new sub-branch for implementing the user stories.

 ## Authors and acknowledgment